arrow-left

 Not Naples, Not Tokyo.
 Just PST.

-PST Roppongi stands as the more spacious, composed counterpart to its East Azabu sibling, offering a clearer view into what Pizza Studio Tamaki is ultimately trying to achieve.
-Positioned slightly off Roppongi’s main streets, the restaurant attracts an international crowd while maintaining the calm, deliberate pace of a serious dining room.
+PST Roppongi stands as the more spacious, composed counterpart to the original Higashi-Azabu shop, offering a clearer view into what Pizza Studio Tamaki is ultimately trying to achieve.
+Positioned slightly off Roppongi's main streets, the restaurant attracts an international crowd while maintaining the calm, deliberate pace of a serious dining room.
 Recognized by the Michelin Bib Gourmand, PST has earned its reputation not through novelty, but through a disciplined pursuit of a pizza style that exists nowhere else.

-At the center of the operation is Tsubasa Tamaki, who trained extensively at SAVOY’s Azabu-Juban and Mishuku locations before opening the first PST in 2017, followed by this Roppongi outpost in 2018.
+At the center of the operation is Tsubasa Tamaki, who trained extensively at SAVOY's Azabu-Juban and Mishuku locations before opening the first PST in Higashi-Azabu in 2017, followed by this Roppongi outpost in 2018.
 While his foundation is unmistakably Neapolitan, Tamaki has never aimed to reproduce Naples in Tokyo.
-His focus has always been on recalibrating pizza for Japanese palates—lighter, sharper, and more precise—while retaining the integrity of wood-fired technique.
+His focus has always been on recalibrating pizza for Japanese palates — lighter, sharper, and more precise — while retaining the integrity of wood-fired technique.

 Essential Booking Rules & Frequently Asked Questions

-Q: How do I make a reservation for Pizza Studio Tamaki (PST)?
+Q: How do I make a reservation for PST Roppongi?

-A: To ensure all guests can enjoy the signature wood-fired experience, seating is strictly limited to a 90-minute window.
-We recommend arriving exactly on time to maximize your dining duration.
+A: Seating is strictly limited to 90 minutes.
+Arrive exactly on time to maximize your dining duration.

-Q: What happens if I am running late for my reservation?
+Q: What happens if I am running late?

 A: PST maintains a very strict punctuality policy.
-If you are late by 5 minutes or more, your reservation will be automatically treated as a cancellation.
-Please plan your transport carefully.
+Being 5 minutes late or more is treated as a cancellation.

 Q: Is there a specific way to enjoy the pizza at PST?

-A: Chef Tamaki’s pizza is served at a peak temperature of nearly 1000°F. It is best enjoyed immediately—the "first 60 seconds" are crucial for experiencing the ultimate flavor and texture.
+A: Chef Tamaki's pizza is served at a peak temperature of nearly 1000°F. It is best enjoyed immediately — the "first 60 seconds" are crucial for the ultimate flavor and texture.

 ▼ You May Also Like: